Handle Operators in String Theory

 So this choice of coordinates enables one to replace ordinary derivatives by covariant derivatives, and since an expression written in terms of covariant quantities is independent of coordinate system we see that the resulting expressions are valid in any coordinate system.
 So holomorphic normal coordinates are analogous to Riemann normal coordinates for real manifolds, and the latter have in turn played a major role in the study of non-linear sigma models where such coordinates are systematically used in the target space (a short list of early references regarding the use of Riemann normal coordinates is \cite{Friedan80,Alvarez-GaumeFreedmanMukhi81,FradkinTseytlin85,Mukhi86,CallanGan86,Tseytlin87,HowePapadopoulosStelle88,Osborn90}). \sk

-We next wish to prove existence of such a coordinate chart $(U,\zeta)$ satisfying (\ref{eq:PolchinskicoordsA}) given any initial chart $(U,w)$ with metric $\rho_0(w,\bar{w})$ (with $\zeta(w)$ holomorphic in $w$).
-We proceed as follows.
+We next prove existence of a holomorphic coordinate chart $(U,\zeta)$ satisfying (\ref{eq:PolchinskicoordsA}) given any initial holomorphic chart $(U,w)$ with metric $\rho_0(w,\bar{w})$ (with $\zeta(w)$ holomorphic in $w$).
 First note that $\zeta(w)$ is invertible around a given (implicit) base point since it is analytic, so $w(\zeta)$ always exists locally.
 For $n\geq1$ the defining properties (\ref{eq:PolchinskicoordsA}) are equivalent to $\partial_w^n\rho(\zeta,\bar{\zeta})|_p=\partial_{\bar{w}}^n\rho(\zeta,\bar{\zeta})|_p=0$ as one can show by differentiating (\ref{eq:lnrho}) and making use of (\ref{eq:PolchinskicoordsA}).
 Therefore, from (\ref{eq:lnrho}), taking into account (\ref{eq:PolchinskicoordsA}), we have that at $p$ and for $n\geq1$ (using Faa di Bruno's formula):